superadi04/cdp-sdk/typescript/CONTRIBUTING.md

 Run `pnpm test` to run all tests in the SDK.

+Run `E2E_LOGGING=true pnpm test:e2e` to run the E2E tests with logging.
+Make sure to copy the `.env.example` file to `.env`, and optionally set the `CDP_E2E_SMART_ACCOUNT_ADDRESS` environment variable to the address of a smart account you want to use across test runs.
+This is useful if you are testing a lot and don't want to run into faucet rate limits.

 ## Example Scripts

 The CDP SDK includes several runnable examples.
 See [examples/README.md](../examples/typescript/README.md) for more information.
 When you make a change to the SDK code, your change will automatically take effect when you run an example.